 The first thing you want to do to get house sitting jobs is create an engaging profile.
 Be sure to list any previous experience you have as a homeowner or house sitter.
 List any relevant skills.
 Are you handy with tools?
 Do you never forget to water the plants?
 Can you fix a toilet?
 Be sure to say so.
 Do you speak any foreign languages?
-At this time, it’s also a great idea to tell your potential homeowners how much you love pets.
-In general, it’s very important to convey your enthusiasm.
+At this time, it's also a great idea to tell your potential homeowners how much you love pets.
+In general, it's very important to convey your enthusiasm.
 Don't forget to mention that you are animal lovers.
 (Did I say that before?
 Say it twice, too.)

 A common feature of the house sitting web sites is the trust profiles of the potential sitters.
 It's a bit of a “Catch 22.”
 It's hard to build your trust profile via recommendations on the site until you've actually had a house sitting gig.
 So, you might need to take less than ideal sits for a while until you build up a reputation–and become a likely candidate for the more desirable sits in places like London or Paris.
 In the meantime, if your site accepts them, solicit recommendations from former landlords, business associates–especially bosses, old neighbors, and anyone else who can vouch for your reliability.
 If the site itself doesn't allow third party references, be sure to have them ready to send to a homeowner on your own.